THE DOCUMENTARY : THE STORY

 In the documentary film MYSTERIOUS MASTERPIECE the filmmakers re-open the case.What is known, what will new extensive research done by the Rijksmuseum show?
 What medium did Torrentius use?
 No traces of oil, no traces of a brush – as if one is looking at a 17th century photograph.
 Did he or did he not use a camera obscure, and if so: how did he work with it?
 Did all of his work but his still life disappear?
 Will we be able to find any lost paintings?
 Did Torrentius really stay for so long in London?

 And what about tolerant Holland in the 17th century?
 What about his ties with the Rosicrucians?
 An international team of witness specialists will be consulted to het closer to Torrentius’ mysteries.

-MYSTERIOUS MASTERPIECE premiered at the Netherlands Film Festival (as Cold Case Torrentius) and will be shown on international film festivals and television.
-DVD’s will be available summer 2018.
+MYSTERIOUS MASTERPIECE premiered at the Netherlands Film Festival (as Cold Case Torrentius) and was shown on international film festivals and television.
+DVD’s (NTSC English subtitled) will be available summer 2018.